appwrite/demos-for-functions/java/generate-bitly-url/README.md

 ```

 * Navigate to the Overview Tab of your Cloud Function > Deploy Tag
-* Input the command that will run your function (in this case `java -jar welcome-email.jar`) as your entry point command
+* Input the command that will run your function (in this case `java -jar GenerateBitlyURL-1.0-SNAPSHOT.jar`) as your entry point command
 * Upload your `tarfile`
 * Click 'Activate'

 ## 🎯 Trigger

-Head over to your function in the Appwrite console and under the Settings Tab, enable the `users.create` and `account.create` event.
+You trigger the function by manually executing it in the Appwrite console (Excetute Now) or by using SDK (excetuteFunction).